 To learn more about Carer Connect, watch this short video.

-Some placement changes are inevitable due to difficulties in placement matching, harm reports, the carer retiring or moving interstate.
+Some changes in care arrangements are inevitable due to difficulties in matching children and carers, previous harm reports or the carers retiring or moving interstate.

-How we describe placement changes may affect the emotions the people involved in this situation will experience.
-Naming it as a placement change rather than a placement breakdown may help you, the child and the carer consider the positives and use the strengths present to manage the change for the carer and child.
+How we describe changes to care arrangements may affect the emotions the people involved in this situation will experience.
+Naming it as a change in care arrangement rather than a breakdown of the care arrangement may help you, the child and the carer consider the positives and use the strengths present to manage the change for the carer and child.

-The frequency of placement changes can be reduced if appropriate and meaningful support is provided to the placement—both for the child and carer.
-One engagement strategy to help unpack the situation prior to deciding if a placement change is required, is to have the carer and child, and possibly the whole household, participate in the Family Roadmap process (see the following diagram).
+The frequency of changes in care arrangements can be reduced if appropriate and meaningful support is provided to the care arrangement—both for the child and carer.
+One engagement strategy to help unpack the situation prior to deciding if a change in care arrangements is required, is to have the carer and child, and possibly the whole household, participate in the Family Roadmap process (see the following diagram).